solo21-12/Edusogno/README.md

 Please note that the email server will only work after running the Docker Compose file.

 That's it!
-You are now ready to use the App Name.
+You are now ready to use the Edusogno app.
 If you have any questions or need further assistance, please don't hesitate to reach out.

 Happy exploring!